substance/document/README.md

 Before we do that...
 Let's recap for a moment.
 We have a document containing two nodes (a section and a text element) and we have an annotations document holding a comment.

-Or document operations graph looks like this:
+Our document operations graph looks like this:

 ```js
 {